memberrxyz/airdropper-contract/README.md

 Airdropper contract used by [memberr.xyz](https://staging.memberr.xyz).

-Can drop ERC1155 and ERC721 tokens to a list of recipients.
+Used for airdropping ERC1155 and ERC721 tokens to a list of recipients.

 ## Setup